ichortower/SecretNoteFramework/docs/author-guide.md

-The check has the same chance as the vanilla notes, but taking into account only notes which are available to spawn (based on their `Conditions` and `LocationContext` fields): a linear scale, from 80% if none have been found to 12% if only one remains unseen.
+The check has the same chance as the vanilla notes, but taking into account only notes which are available to spawn (based on their `Conditions` and `Location`/`LocationContext` fields): a linear scale, from 80% if none have been found to 12% if only one remains unseen.
 If not rolling to replace a vanilla note, the starting chance is cut in half, so the range becomes 40% to 12%.

 When a note is spawned, its `ObjectId` field is checked to generate the inventory item.
 Like with vanilla secret notes, the note has not truly been